hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
+HAS_POTENTIAL_SIGNIFICANT_HEART_DISEASE | Clinical status > hasSigAberrationLatestECG = 1, or Prior other conditions > any configured doid should be equal or be a child of DOID 114, 10763 or 3393, or name like %angina% or %pacemaker%
 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestECG = 1
 HAS_LVEF_OF_AT_LEAST_X | clinicalStatus > lvef should be => x.
 Unavailable LVEF data leads to `UNDETERMINED`, out of range LVEF leads to `FAIL`
 HAS_LVEF_OF_AT_LEAST_X_IF_KNOWN | clinicalStatus > lvef should be => X. Unavailable LVEF data leads to `PASS`, out of range LVEF leads to `FAIL`